February 3 & 4, 2018, Saturday and Superbowl Sunday

 The winds died down during our travels through the next long canal, which is locally called the Grand Canyon.

 We had planned to anchor out on Saturday night, but saw rain & wind in the forecast for Sunday morning, so we pushed ahead to our planned Sunday night marina a day early – the Panama City Marina.
-We were happy to be in port and have electricity again (and heat) and to walk around and get some exercise after 3 days on the boat.
+We were happy to be in port and have electricity again (and heat) and to walk around and get some exercise after three days on the boat.
 We found a great family Mexican restaurant and relaxed in quiet warmth for the night.

 Superbowl Sunday started out rainy but cleared up by noon.
 It was a good day for chores so I did laundry and bought a few provisions in town (mostly snacks for watching the superbowl) and Dirk changed the oil in the engines.
 Here are some photos from the town (including a crazy, fun store) and the marina at sunset – just before the game.